henri123lemoine/life-logging/README.md

    cd life-logging
    ```

+2. Set up environment variables (see Configuration section)

-2. Build the project:
+3. Build the project:
    ```bash
    cargo build --release
    ```

-3. Run the server:
+4. Run the server:
    There are two options for running the server:
    - To run the server in the foreground (useful for debugging):
       ```bash